serialbyter/equinor_hackathon_2019/docs/workflow.md

 For minor code fixes we recommend adjusting the code directly in the VM.
 All the VM's come with a command line text editor called nano.
 To open a file with nano, simply write `nano filename`.
 You can navigate through the file using arrow keys and to save press `Ctrl` + `X` and follow the prompts.
 Remember to push the changes you make on the VM!

 ## Advanced Tools

 Some tools which we recommend if you have used them before.

 ### Tmux
 Having multiple terminals can be a pain. `tmux` is installed on all the VM's and can be started by simply writting `tmux`.
 This allows you to split your terminal into multiple terminals.
 Instead of connecting to the VM via SSH each time you need a new terminal you can instead split the terminal you have in one command.
 A `tmux` cheatsheet [can be found here](https://gist.github.com/MohamedAlaa/2961058).

+### Visual Studio Code
+Visual studio code (or VSCode) is a popular editor on all platforms.
+It can be especially useful on Windows since we can have the Git terminal, SSH session, and local code editing all inside one application.